pferreirafabricio/ionic-vue-boilerplate/README.md

   <img src="./docs/screenshots/login.png" width="auto" height="400px"/>
 </div>

+> Take a look in https://pferreirafabricio.github.io/ionic-vue-boilerplate for a live test.
+OBS: Don't forget to press F12 and toggle device emulation.

 ## :open_book: About
 This project is a simple Ionic app template, using VueJS framework and Capacitor.
 It brings a simple folder structure and some components.